flybywiresim/aircraft/docs/README.md

 * Use modern flight model (legacy flight model is not supported)
 * It's crucial for the Autothrust system to have properly setup detents.
 Ensure that you have enough dead zone around the detents.
-* Typical issues when this is not done properly: constantly flashing "LVR CLB", FLX / TOGA not engaging or ATHR not holding speed correctly (the ladder can also happen when in CLB/OP CLB or DES/OP DES and flying manually -> in that case you need to take care of holding speed with pitch)
+* Typical issues when this is not done properly: constantly flashing "LVR CLB", FLX / TOGA not engaging or ATHR not holding speed correctly (the latter can also happen when in CLB/OP CLB or DES/OP DES and flying manually -> in that case you need to take care of holding speed with pitch)

 ## Custom Autopilot and Autothrust System incl. new Engine model